CalPoly-MLBio/CSC448_Spring2025/README.md

 In 1997, Joseph DeRisi conducted the first massive gene expression experiment by sampling an *S. cerevisiae* culture every two hours for the six hours before and after the diauxic shift.
 Since there are approximately 6,400 genes in *S. cerevisiae*, and there were seven time points, this experiment resulted in a 6,400 × 7 gene expression matrix.

+## 2. The Data

-1. Data: in the github data/diauxic\_raw\_ratios.txt
+Two files in the github data/ folder:

-- Note that it is gene by time point format while in class we mostly discussed gene by cell (sample).
+1. **diauxic\_raw\_ratios.txt** Contains normalized gene expression matrix from the DeRisi's study.
+Note that it is gene by time point format while in class we mostly discussed gene by cell (sample).
+2. **230genes\_log\_expression.txt** List of the 230 most variable genes according to the study.

+## 3. Clustering Analysis

+Perform the following steps to analyze the data and to identify the genes responsible for the diauxic shift.

-2. Plot the row data as a heatmap
+1. Plot the row data as a heatmap

-3. Cluster the genes and plot the clustered matrix
+2. Cluster the genes and plot the clustered matrix
 - describe what algorithm you chose, how many clusters you got (big parameter! to pay attention to), calculate the Silhouette score
 - discuss whether you can readily identify a group of genes that changes expression patterns together

-4. Remove genes not of interest (non-varying)
+3. Remove genes not of interest

 While you used all 6,400 genes in your initial analysis, typically, genes that have not changed their expression substantially or are known not play a role in the process being investigated are removed to increase the statistical power of the test.
 That is why most studies actually focus on a subset of *highly variable genes*.